A-Place-To-Call-Home is a co-creative community arts initiative using Story to communicate through multi-media:

 The A-Place-To-Call-Home project has had an inspiring and amazingly successful run over the past several years.
 We have connected with such a diverse and talented community, learned so much from the people who've been involved and the experiences we have designed, facilitated, and in which we've participated.

 Growth and change is an expected and positive part of evolution and transformation.
-One of the most rewarding parts of the APTCH project was working with the SAEL 10th Grade students, and so, moving forward, we will continue to participate in the SAEL Surviving and Thriving Expedition and also involve youth in a new project led by APTCH Co-Project Director, Betty Louise, called "Voices of Our Story".
+One of the most rewarding parts of the APTCH project was working with the SAEL 10th Grade students, and so, moving forward, we will continue with a youth and community-based emphasis, always with the focus of shifting perceptions by communicating through Story and multi-media Arts. .

 How Can You Help and Get Involved?

-Projects of the scope of A-Place-To-Call-Home and Voices of Our Story need support and participation of literally hundreds of people - a whole and diverse community - to be successful.
+Projects of the scope of A-Place-To-Call-Home and Voices of Our Story need the support and participation of literally hundreds of people - a whole and diverse community - to be successful.
 This includes financial support.
-We have been fortunate to have funding from grants and sponsors in the past, and Betty Louise, acting as Project-Director has applied for grant funding for Voices of Our Story, but this is never enough, alone, to sustain a program like these projects.
+We have been fortunate to have funding from grants and sponsors in the past, but this is never guaranteed nor enough, to sustain a program like ours.
 It takes a Village, and all support is welcome, whether it is financial, participation at the grass-roots level, online, or by spreading the word about these projects through the press and social media.